Octoate/CayenneLPP-rs/README.md

 ## Future development

 The API in its current state should be pretty stable to use.
-Currently it only supports ```no_std```, but it would be possible to support an easier to use API for ```std``` as well.
+Currently, it only supports ```no_std```, but it would be possible to support an easier to use API for ```std``` as well.
-However, if you have any remarks or want to add some functionality feel free to start a discussion or send a PR, but do not forget to add unit tests and / or integration tests, if you want that it gets merged into the repo.
+However, if you have any remarks or want to add some functionality, feel free to start a discussion or send a PR, but do not forget to add unit tests and / or integration tests, if you want that it gets merged into the repo.

 # License